imlauerindex/imlauerindex.github.io/content/waydroid_linux.md

 date: 2025-05-04T03:23:15-03:00
 tags: ['linux']
 ---

+Waydroid no es un emulador:
+> No, Waydroid is not a traditional Android emulator.
+It's a container-based approach that allows you to run a full Android system within a Linux container, rather than emulating it.
+Think of it as running a dedicated, isolated Android environment on top of your Linux host.

 Hay que aprender a instalar los paquetes AUR manualmente porque a veces falla con `yay` en este caso me falló la compilación de `libgbinder` porque faltaba la CFLAG `-Wno-incompatible-pointer-types`

 Si tenés suerte podés instalarlo con `yay` a mi no me sirvió y lo tuve que hacer manualmente: